If you're ready to file and pay your Delaware Franchise Tax now, please visit our online Franchise Tax payment form.

 In order to utilize this filing method, you will need to provide the company's total gross assets (as reported on the Form 1120, Schedule L) and the total number of issued shares.
 Many times the tax is then calculated to the minimum payment of $350 Franchise Tax plus the $50 annual report fee.

 As your Registered Agent,we will send you tax reminders both by mail and email, well in advance of the due date.
-We offer a tax filing service for a small fee of $49 plus your Franchise Tax.
-We also offer an online discounted filing fee that ranges from $29 to $59, depending on when the online payment is submitted.
+We offer a tax filing service for a small fee plus your Franchise Tax.
+For a discount rate you can submit payment via our online Franchise Tax form.
+The online fee will vary depending on when the online payment is submitted.

 Payments can be submitted via our online Franchise Tax payment form.